vishalcloudyuga/digitalocean-cloudyuga-cicd-k8s-webinars/webinar1/3-crds-kubernetes/1-README.md

 ```

-- After proxying the Kubernetes API locally using kubectl proxy we can discover the `digitalocean` CRD we defined in the previous step like so:
+- After proxying the Kubernetes API locally using kubectl proxy we can discover the `webinars` CRD we defined in the previous step like so:
 ```
 $ http 127.0.0.1:8001/apis/digitalocean.com/v1/namespaces/default/webinars